ananaue/AHKUtils/readme.md

 for %%a in ("E:\OtherSoftware\AHKStart\*.ahk") do start "" "%%a"
 ```

-Then, open the Windows Task Schedular.
+Then, open the Windows Task Scheduler.
 On the right, click Create Task.
 Name it AHKStartup or similar.
-Under Triggers, select New and choose to begin the task at log on (of either any user or just your user).
+Under Triggers, select New and choose to begin the task at logon (of either any user or just your user).
 In Conditions, uncheck "Start the task only if the computer is on AC power" (for laptops).
 Under Actions, select New and browse for startahk.bat (or paste its path).
 Then click OK twice.